CSchnelle/Ghost-Beach/README.md

 This game is still in progress.
-Once it is fully finished; an executable will be created and the project will be hosted on itch.io for free download.
+Once complete; an executable will be created and the project will be hosted on itch.io for free download.

 These files do not contain the .wav files due to sizing constraints on github.